Stephanie-Schefer/Wicked-Problems/project1.md

 ![](pop_change_by_state.png)

-###Stretch Goal 1
+### Stretch Goal 1
 The following plot provides the same data on state populations, but includes 9 quantiles in a 3 by 3 grid layout to make the data easier to interpret.
-The plots using 4 quantiles were slightly overcrowded just from having about 12 states or territories on each.
-Now with 9 quantiles, only 6 states are on each plot.
+Like before, the states and territories represented on each plot are grouped based on their population so similar populations can be easily compared.
+The plots using 4 quantiles were slightly overcrowded from having about 12 states or territories on each.
+Now with 9 quantiles, there are only about 6 states are on each plot.
 ![](pop_change_9_quan.png)